Harriet and Jerry Dempsey Research Conference draws record crowd

-“What we’re doing here is building this bridge, bringing the USC School of Medicine-Greenville GHS medical school to Clemson University’s campus and our campus to the medical school,” Clemson bioengineer Dan Simionescu said.
+“What we’re doing here is building a bridge, bringing the USC School of Medicine-Greenville GHS to Clemson University’s campus and our campus to the medical school,” Clemson bioengineer Dan Simionescu said.
 “We’re trying to shorten that 30-mile interval.”

 The idea behind bridging the two institutions is that Clemson can bring the engineering expertise and that the health system’s clinicians can help ensure the research remains grounded in what happens in real-world health care settings.

 A key pillar of that bridge is Jerry Dempsey, who received his mechanical engineering degree from Clemson in 1954 and is the former chairman of what was then known as the Greenville Health System board of trustees.